dbdennot8/Anbucket-list-app-XX/README.md

  * A Create page -user can add new items to the bucket list.
 Requires user to fill a form with provision for item title (a small description of the achievement aspired to), and a badge (a tag, estimating the due date for the achievement)

-The Back-end is under development, being developed using the Flask microframework.

 ## Application Development Prerequisites
 The App was developed using the following: